bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/RRUConnectionType_2llH13$EvAY8Lc9VG04k0Z/Documentation.md

-Indicate the connection type between the RRU and the BBU
+Indicates the connection type between the remote radio unit and baseband unit.